Dench991228/CProbe/compiler/SymbolTableDesign.md

     - fields: indexed by the name of field, others are the same

 - typedef:
+  - features:
     - pretty resembles macros
     - new types are identifiers as well
+  -